Cyber Wknd ’24

 3. Use a wish list

-During cyber weekend you’ll probably be bombarded with offers on things you don’t need so why not clear the decks a little with wish lists?
+During Cyber weekend you’ll probably be bombarded with offers on things you don’t need so why not clear the decks a little with wish lists?

 Wish lists can be a handy way of quickly seeing if the stuff you’re interested in is on offer or not.
 It requires a bit of research before the commercial holiday but not a lot: all you need to do is add them to the basket beforehand and then do a quick refresh when the time comes to see if you’re getting a sweet enough deal.

-4. Check the price not the saving
+4. Check the price, not the saving

 One clever but ever so slightly sly marketing tactic used by a lot of businesses is to advertise the amount ‘saved’ compared to the highest price from yesteryear.